Reporting your records

 Read the Guidelines on what records we need – this includes commoner birds, breeding records, rarer birds requiring a description, exotics and hybrids.

 We prefer to receive records by email to the County Recorder, Louise Bacon, on the records Excel spreadsheet.
-We have a revised Checklist for 2019, and the spreadsheet has been changed accordingly - download revised 2019 spreadsheet.
+We have a revised Checklist for 2020 and onwards, and the spreadsheet has been changed accordingly - download revised 2020 spreadsheet.
 We have written some spreadsheet guidelines with examples.